ULTR-Community/ULTRA/README.md

 ### Learning Algorithms

+1. [NA](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/na.py): this model is an implementation of the naive algorithm that directly train models with input labels (e.g., clicks).

-1. [DLA](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/dla.py): this is an implementation of the Dual Learning Algorithm in <a href="https://arxiv.org/pdf/1804.05938.pdf">*Unbiased Learning to Rank with Unbiased Propensity Estimation*</a>.
+2. [DLA](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/dla.py): this is an implementation of the Dual Learning Algorithm in <a href="https://arxiv.org/pdf/1804.05938.pdf">*Unbiased Learning to Rank with Unbiased Propensity Estimation*</a>.

-2. [IPW](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/ipw_rank.py): this model is an implementation of the Inverse Propensity Weighting algorithms in <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45286.pdf">*Learning to Rank with Selection Bias in Personal Search*</a> and <a href="https://arxiv.org/pdf/1608.04468.pdf"> *Unbiased Learning-to-Rank with Biased Feedback*</a>
+3. [IPW](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/ipw_rank.py): this model is an implementation of the Inverse Propensity Weighting algorithms in <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45286.pdf">*Learning to Rank with Selection Bias in Personal Search*</a> and <a href="https://arxiv.org/pdf/1608.04468.pdf"> *Unbiased Learning-to-Rank with Biased Feedback*</a>

-3. [REM](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/regression_EM.py): this model is an implementation of the regression-based EM algorithm in <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46485.pdf">*Position bias estimation for unbiased learning to rank in personal search*</a>
+4. [REM](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/regression_EM.py): this model is an implementation of the regression-based EM algorithm in <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46485.pdf">*Position bias estimation for unbiased learning to rank in personal search*</a>

-4. [PD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/pairwise_debias.py): this model is an implementation of the pairwise debiasing algorithm in <a href="https://arxiv.org/pdf/1809.05818.pdf">*Unbiased LambdaMART: An Unbiased Pairwise Learning-to-Rank Algorithm*.</a>
+5. [PD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/pairwise_debias.py): this model is an implementation of the pairwise debiasing algorithm in <a href="https://arxiv.org/pdf/1809.05818.pdf">*Unbiased LambdaMART: An Unbiased Pairwise Learning-to-Rank Algorithm*.</a>

-5. [PDGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/pdgd.py): this model is an implementation of the Pairwise Differentiable Gradient Descent algorithm in <a href="https://arxiv.org/abs/1809.08415">*Differentiable unbiased online learning to rank*</a>

 6. [DBGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/dbgd.py): this model is an implementation of the Dual Bandit Gradient Descent algorithm in <a href="https://arxiv.org/abs/1503.03244">*Interactively optimizing information retrieval systems as a dueling bandits problem*</a>

+7. [MGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/mgd.py): this model is an implementation of the Multileave Gradient Descent in <a href="https://dl.acm.org/doi/pdf/10.1145/2835776.2835804">*Multileave Gradient Descent for Fast Online Learning to Rank*</a>

+8. [NSGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/nsgd.py): this model is an implementation of the Null Space Gradient Descent algorithm in <a href="https://dl.acm.org/doi/pdf/10.1145/3209978.3210045">*Efficient Exploration of Gradient Space for Online Learning to Rank*</a>

-7. [NA](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/na.py): this model is an implementation of the naive algorithm that directly train models with input labels (e.g., clicks).
+9. [PDGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/pdgd.py): this model is an implementation of the Pairwise Differentiable Gradient Descent algorithm in <a href="https://arxiv.org/abs/1809.08415">*Differentiable unbiased online learning to rank*</a>

 ### Ranking Models